volta-cli/website/subdomains/docs/_guide/understanding.md

 volta install typescript
 ```

+This will add the `tsc` executable to your toolchain.

+{% include note.html content="Installing package binaries requires Node to be available on your system" %}

-This will add the `tsc` executable to your toolchain, and depending on the project you're in, this executable will switch to the project's chosen version of TypeScript:
+Depending on the project you're in, this executable will switch to the project's chosen version of TypeScript:

 ```sh
 cd /path/to/project-using-typescript-{{ site.data.versions.typescript.recent.full }}